ppy/osu-wiki/wiki/Tournaments/o!mLN/4/en.md

 ### Mappool format

-The maps in this tournament will only consist of Long Note (LN) oriented maps, and cover 4 sub-categories of LNs which are used to categorise all mappools after this stage.
+The maps in this tournament will only consist of long note (LN) oriented maps, and cover 4 sub-categories of LNs which are used to categorise all mappools after this stage.
 Details can be found below:

 ![Mappool structure](img/mappool-structure.png "mappool structure of o!M LN4")